Fact-checked

 • Tendency to bleeding in the gastrointestinal tract.

-In the presence of the above contraindications, you should choose another equally effective adsorbent that will help with poisoning.
+If the above contraindications are present, you should select another equally effective adsorbent that will help with poisoning.

 • Lowering blood pressure.